 The band had left their native Brisbane in search of a deal in the UK and tried to engage Rough Trade to no avail.
 Then they linked up with Orange Juice, who issued their third single “I Need Two Heads” on the über hip Postcard label.
 This proved to be their calling card as they now found themselves with a deal with Rough Trade only after they received the blessings of Orange Juice.
 All of this was news to me in 2018.
 Which is why as a casual fan I was fascinated by this film.
 The lineup began to gel further after they returned to Brisbane and added drummer Lindy Morrison to the band because Robert Forster thought that the best bands had a mixture of men and women in the lineup.
 Or it could have been because he took a fancy to the outgoing Morrison, who was drumming in Xero, Brisbane’s New Wave hotbed.
 This saw Morrison and Forster becoming a couple for several years.
 I honestly had no idea.

-The band had to albums that I never saw in the bins, but their fourth one, “Spring Hill Fair” now featured Robert Vickers on bass and watching this film and seeing the video clip of “Bachelor Kisses” reminded me that this was actually the first Go-Betweens I had heard.
+The band had two albums that I never saw in the bins, but their fourth one, “Spring Hill Fair” now featured Robert Vickers on bass and watching this film and seeing the video clip of “Bachelor Kisses” reminded me that this was actually the first Go-Betweens I had heard.
 This was the clip on the early “120 Minutes” airings, not “Spring Rain.”
 I certainly recall being taken with it now.
 But I never saw any Go-Betweens albums at the time.
 I didn’t even recognize the name of the corresponding “Spring Hill Fair.”
 Which was their sole release on Sire Records.

 Drummer Morrison had an amusing anecdote where Sire honcho Seymour Stein wined and dined the band while regaling them with tales of his Life In The Industry.
 The astute Morrison told her bandmates later “that’s the last time we’ll see that guy.”
 And of course she was right.
 Between the pinched and reticent Forster and the no-holds-barred Morrison, the push and pull of the band mirrored the roiling sea beneath them as by the time that Amanda Brown joined in 1987, Forster and Morrison had split up but Brown and Grant McLennan had become a couple.
 It was like Fleetwood Mac … only with [much] better songs!

 The telling of the tale was complicated by the sudden death of McLennan by a heart attack in 2006 at the age of of 48.
 Fortunately, he remains in the film via all of the footage in the can with him.
 Forster seemed a mixture of pride and regret as the band had never logged what could be called a hit single anywhere in the world, much to my surprise.
 They had a tumultuous ten year rollercoaster before Forster convinced McLennan that they needed to dump the women and make a record as a duo.
-Once this was mentioned, Amanda Brown packed and left McLennan right then and there, leaving him stunned and turning to heroin for solace.
+Once this was mentioned, Amanda Brown packed and left McLennan right then and there, leaving him stunned and turning to heroin for a partner.
 All the worse for his friend Steve Kilbey of The Church who came along for the ride.